 All patients (primary fertility: n-71; secondary infertility: n=30; mean duration: 5.9 +/- 4.2 years; mean age: 35.7 +/- 6.6 years) completed the trial.
 Compared with the pre-treatment results, there was significant increase in sperm count (from 23.1 +/- 2.6 to 30.8+/-2.8, p<0.001), progressive motility (from 4.1 +/- 0.7 to 9.1 +/-1.1, p<0.001) and normal morphology (from 2.85+/- 0.3 to 4.62+/- 0.3, p<0.001).
 ORP decreased significantly from 12.2+/- 2.2 to 6.8 +/- 1.6 mv/106/mL (p <0.014).
 SDF test was done in 72 patients of which 41 had elevated SDF before treatment while 31 were normal.
 In all patients, SDF significantly decreased from 36.3 +/- 2.3% to 29.04 +/- 1.9%.
 Specifically, SDF decreased significantly in 35 out of 41 patients with high initial value (from 51.7 +/- 2.2 to 33 +/-2.1, p<0.001).
 Further SDF became normal in 17 out of 41 patients (41.5%) with high SDF, while 18 out of 41 patients (43.9%) showed significant reduction, but were still high.

 Three months treatment with an antioxidant-based fertility supplement (FH PRO for Men) resulted in significant reduction in sperm DNA fragmentation and seminal oxidative stress, and significant improvement in sperm count, progressive motility and morphology.

-These results were presented at the Foundation of Reproductive Medicine annual conference in New York in November 2018.
+These results were presented at the at the Foundation for Reproductive Medicine (FRM) annual conference in New York in November 2018.